 • Indonesia May-June & September

-How to get there
+How to Get There

 Now that you have a place in mind, it’s time to dive into the details on how to get there.
 In most cases, these are three methods of traveling, and you should be familiar with each in case “Plan A” doesn’t work out.

-1. Pass riding on your airline
+1. Pass Riding on Your Airline

-2. Pass riding on other airlines
+2. Pass Riding on Other Airlines

 Your airline most likely has reciprocal agreements in place with a multitude of other airlines.
 This allows you to expand your map and travel to far-off places your airline doesn’t serve on its own.
-These tickets are a great deal but unfortunately they’re not free and you will be boarded behind pass riders who work for the respective company.
+These tickets are a great deal, but unfortunately, they’re not free, and you will be boarded behind pass riders who work for the respective company.
 These days, most agreements are run through the ZED (zonal employee discount) program.
-The airfare is based off the flight segment mileage and the fare level agreed upon by the carriers (ZED low, ZED medium, or ZED high).
+The airfare is based on the flight segment mileage and the fare level agreed upon by the carriers (ZED low, ZED medium, or ZED high).
 Your airline should provide a list of available airlines and details on how to list for flights.
 When it comes time to check the loads, don’t forget about StaffTraveler!
 Download the app to request load information from a network of thousands of employees representing nearly every airline.

-3. Traveling confirmed
+3. Traveling Confirmed

 Even though you can fly standby, it’s always worth checking full fare options.
-Sometimes buying a ticket on a budget carrier can even be cheaper than a ZED ticket.
+Sometimes, buying a ticket on a budget carrier can be cheaper than a ZED ticket.
 You can look into trains, rental cars, and rideshares too.
 Enter your origin and destination into Rome2rio.com to see all methods of transportation with pricing between those points.

 You need to pack carry-on only.
 If you check a bag, you can’t change flights at the last minute or make tight interline connections.
 So when planning your backup destinations, make sure the climates match.
 Trying to fit beach attire in with ski clothes will take up more room than you have in your carry-on.
 The exact dimensions vary by airline, but normally a suitcase must be within 9 inches x 14 inches x 22 inches (22 cm x 35 cm x 56 cm) to be considered a carry-on.
 The Travelpro Flight Crew 5 fits these dimensions perfectly and is used by flight crews around the world.
 I’ll use either my trusty Travelpro or the Osprey Porter 46.
 The Porter backpack is great for adventure travel and fits in the overhead unlike comparable bags.
 I also use packing cubes to help organize and compress clothes.

-Dress smart
+Dress Smart

 Getting denied on a flight just because your outfit doesn’t match the airline’s dress code must be about the silliest reason to miss your flight.
 In 2017, United Airlines denied boarding to two standby passengers for wearing leggings.
 Don’t be that person!
 Read my post on staff travel dress codes around the world before you get dressed!

-Don't leave the gate
+Don't Leave the Gate

 You found your destination, packed your bag, got a Lonely Planet… It’s time to get you there!
 Even if you have chosen an off-peak period to travel, your flights may well be overbooked.
 Obviously, you don’t want to spend the night on an airport bench.
 Luckily, you’ll most probably have multiple options to get to your destination.
 So how do you get to know your odds of getting on the flight?
 That’s where StaffTraveler comes in!